claudia-maria-dudau/Pac-Man/README.md

   <li>nothings happenes during this part if the joystick moves</li>
   <li>skipping this part is done by pressing the button of the joystick</li>
  </ul>

+#### Start Game Display
+ Characteristics:
+  - shown at the begining of each game to prepare the player for the start of the game
+  - nothings happenes during this part if the joystick moves or if the button is pressed

 #### In Game Display
  Characteristics: